BIDeveloperExtensions/bideveloperextensions.github.io/_features/TabularHideMemberIf.md

 component: ssast
 ---

-_**Note:** this feature is NOT supported in the 1200 compatibility mode for SSSAS Tabular 2016 as Microsoft removed the undocumented hooks that we were using to expose this functionality_
+_**Note:** this feature is NOT supported in the 1200 compatibility mode for SSAS Tabular 2016 as Microsoft removed the undocumented hooks that we were using to expose this functionality.
+However, SSAS Tabular 2017 supports this feature [natively](https://blogs.msdn.microsoft.com/analysisservices/2016/12/16/whats-new-for-sql-server-vnext-on-windows-ctp-1-1-for-analysis-services/)._

 SQL Server Data Tools 2012 (formerly BI Development Studio) Tabular projects allow adding hierarchies to tables.
 However, a UI for setting the HideMemberIf property is not provided.
 This prevents Tabular projects from creating ragged hierarchies.
 For example, in the Adventure Works Employee hierarchy, Stephen Jiang not only is a manager, but has also sold some products.
 Without setting HideMemberIf, a blank shows up in the hierarchy (left PivotTable).
 After setting HideMemberIf on Level3 to NoName, the blank employee name row drops out as desired (right PivotTable):